3 Steps To Make Grass Cordage

 Zenport K310 Brush Clearing Sickle

-Zenport K310 Brush Clearing Sickle with Carbon Steel Blade and Aluminum Handle, 9", 9", Black
+Zenport K310 Brush Clearing Sickle with 9-Inch Carbon Steel Blade and 9-Inch Aluminum Handle - Gardening/Landscaping Hand Sickle with Grip

 Lift the grasses once sliced and put them on the ground horizontally.
 You need to repeat the process until you gather the quantity of grass you need.